Introduction

 For this, they use advanced tools and real-time displays to identify any performance issues or downtime.

 Moreover, they fix any problems quickly to ensure smooth network operations.
 Thus, you might understand how important NOCs are for smooth business operations.
-For that reason, organizations often have to keep them equipped with tight security and safety measures.
+For that reason, organizations often have to keep them equipped with robust noc security and safety measures to protect the network infrastructure.

 What is SOC?